We may receive compensation when you click on links to products from our partners.

 Know how much to set aside

 There is no standard as to how much cash you should put in an emergency fund, but it would be wise to follow the three-month principle.
-You should be able to save enough cash to cover your
+You should be able to save enough cash to cover your salary for at least three months.
+The amount will vary depending on whether you are employed with full benefits.

 In case you are working part-time or as a freelancer, your emergency fund should be good enough to cover rent, utilities, food, and other household expenses for three months.
-In any case, you need to commit to a
+In any case, you need to commit to a budget that reserves a certain amount for unexpected expenses.

 Make lifestyle adjustments